List All Members | General:

 Girards began his legal career in 1989 in Dallas, Texas, where he went to work as a medical negligence attorney for one of the largest plaintiff's firms in the southwest.
-He won his very first medical negligence trial, in a case against a North Dallas diagnostic facility that injected a lady with a dye that she wasn't supposed to have.
-The verdict included a significant punitive damages award.
+He won his very first medical negligence trial in a case against a North Dallas diagnostic facility that injected a lady with a dye that she wasn't supposed to have.
+The verdict included a significant punitive damages award, which was very rare at the time.
 "That case was instructive on many levels," says Girards, "but, the most important lesson I learned in that trial is that the case is about the client and the focus must never stray from that."

 Within a few years, Girards became Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 This is a distinction that only 3% of attorneys in Texas have achieved.
 In order to become Board Certified, an Attorney must have extensive trial experience, and must demonstrate an extensive knowledge of the law of evidence, procedure, and other substantive law involved in the trial of personal injury cases.
 The attorney must also pass a rigorous examination and is subjected to scrutiny by his peers.
 Upon achieving Board Certification, the attorney is presented with a Certificate of Special Competence.